THE CAPUTO HISTORICAL FAMILIES ASSOCIATION

 The Association believes that the role of the nobility should not be considered exhausted and that it can, today, in the overall crisis of values that involves contemporary society, play a specific role and not easily replaceable, ideally linked to the great activity of the ruling classes passed.
 To this end, the Association intends to play a dual action, facing the inside of the aristocratic world to regroup in the common values and outward, with the intent to promote the positive role of the nobility.

+The Association is open, although, to worthy individuals who support the ideals of chivalry, nobility and goals of the Association.
 With the invitation to support and promote our ideals and take with us the difficult but rewarding path associated in the consciousness of what the role, both our own and each other, within the Association.

 One of the purposes of the Association is precisely to promote awareness and dissemination of values and principles of the monarchy.
 This is the reason why are admitted as members of the Association, as honorary degree, to those Sovereigns, princes and members of legitimate royal families and of contrasted presence and knowledge in the world of nobility and chivalry, enjoy or not the recognition of their home states.